 When the appropriate conditions occur, this type of message takes control of the main display area for five seconds and then returns to the previous screen.
 Most of the messages of this type are then stored (as long as the condition that activated it remains active) and can be reviewed from the "Messages" main menu item.
-As long as there is a stored message, an "i" will be displayed in the EVIC's compass/outside temp line.
 Examples of this message type are "Right Front Turn Signal Lamp Out" and "Low Tire Pressure".